abrarzargai/interview-questions/node.md

    NPM (Node Package Manager) is a command-line tool for managing Node.js packages, facilitating dependency management and package installation.
 It is the default package manager for Node.js and provides a vast registry of reusable JavaScript code modules for developers.
 NPM is integral to the Node.js ecosystem for building, sharing, and maintaining projects.

+##  What is the difference between setImmediate() and setTimeout()?

+The setTimeout() method schedules code execution after a specified delay, measured in milliseconds.
+On the other hand, the setImmediate() method schedules code execution to occur immediately after the current event loop iteration completes.
+T his means that setImmediate() has a higher priority than setTimeout().

+####                                           Nest Js Questions